Not seeing or feeling a testicle where you would expect it to be in the scrotum is the main sign of an undescended testicle.

 An undescended testicle is typically detected when your baby is examined shortly after birth.
 If your son has an undescended testicle, ask the doctor how often your son will need to be examined.
 If the testicle hasn't moved into the scrotum by the time your son is 4 months old, the problem probably won't correct itself.

-Treating undescended testicle when your son is still a baby may lower the risk of complications later in life, such as infertility and testicular cancer.
+Treating an undescended testicle when your son is still a baby might lower the risk of complications later in life, such as infertility and testicular cancer.

 Older boys — from infants to pre-adolescent boys — who have normally descended testicles at birth might appear to be "missing" a testicle later.
 This condition might indicate:

-- An ascending testicle, or acquired undescended testicle, which has "returned" to the groin and can't be easily guided by hand into the scrotum.
+- An ascending testicle, or acquired undescended testicle, that has "returned" to the groin and can't be easily guided by hand into the scrotum.